 The Member Services team gives direct support to PTA leaders and members.
-They provide assistance with member recruitment strategies, bylaws and standing rules, organizing PTAs, and general questions on leading and managing a PTA.
+They assist with member recruitment strategies, bylaws and standing rules, organizing PTAs, and general questions on leading and managing a PTA.

-The Member Services team is responsible for the development of recruiting resources that may be adapted for all levels of PTA - early childhood, elementary and secondary.
+The Member Services team is responsible for developing recruiting resources that may be adapted for all levels of PTA - early childhood, elementary and secondary.
 Staff processes officer information, membership rosters and dues, and requests for copies of bylaws and standing rules.
 Staff also coordinates membership awards and the distribution of membership cards to Local PTAs.